 RRC Science and Technical Officer

-With a sound understanding of river processes, management and restoration, you will have organised and facilitated workshops and training events, and be good at working with public, private, third-sector and local volunteer groups.
-You will have the ability to write complex technical and/or scientific reports as well as simple non-technical summaries and guidance for a wide audience.
+You will have a relevant postgraduate qualification (such as physical geography, geomorphology or similar) and a comprehensive understanding of river processes, river management and restoration.
+You will have developed and delivered training courses and workshops, and understand the differing needs of public, private, third-sector and local volunteer groups.
+You will have the ability to write complex technical and/or scientific reports as well as simple non-technical summaries and guidance tailored to a specific audience or for broad appeal.

-You will be able to quickly integrate into a small busy team of highly motivated individuals sharing a common purpose: protecting rivers, restoring natural processes, communicating knowledge and guiding best practice.
+You will be able to quickly integrate into a small busy team of highly motivated individuals sharing common purpose and values: understanding river form and function, restoring natural processes, communicating evidence-based knowledge and sharing best practice.